vedikamujgule/vedikamujgule/README.md

 - 👋 Hi, I’m Vedika Mujgule!
-- 👀 I’m interested in Human-Computer Interaction, Data Analytics, Problem solving, Application design, and development
+- 👀 I’m interested in Data Mining and Analytics, Problem solving, Application design, and development
 - 🌱 I’m currently working as a Senior Software Engineer and I’m looking to collaborate on New and latest software development technologies, Problem-solving, and develop my analytical thinking.
 - My Technology stack/skills include:
 ▪ Programming Languages: Typescript, Javascript, Java, C-sharp